nyu-pl-fa18/class07/README.md

 One of the nice features of OCaml's static type checker is that it can help us ensure that pattern matching expressions are exhaustive.
-For instance, if we write something like:
+For instance, suppose we write something like:

 ```ocaml
 match t with